 Business people worried about the entire shadow banking system collapsing.
+[KH: Why does “shadow banking” apply here?
+Wasn’t there fear of commercial banks collapsing as well?
+If so, then the statement should be broader than just “shadow banking.”
+Also, I think the term “shadow banking” is value laden and political.
+(I am not critiquing anyone’s intent by including it here, but I suggest striking it from the draft.)
+Recommendation: Recharacterize this sentence so that it is broader than just “shadow banking.” (e.g., replace “shadow banking” by “financial”) And where we mean large financial institutions other than c-banks, let’s find another less value-laden term.]
 The senior vice president for finance and treasury for Devon Energy Corp., told the FCIC staff that had it not been for the Commercial Paper Funding Facility, “We would have been eating grasshoppers and living in tents.
 Things could have been that bad.”
+[WMT: I’m concerned that there’s not enough “real economy” here.
+I think that adding quotes and narrative where possible will be useful, but the section seems very impersonal, about indicators of financial market strain, rather than real businesses.]
+[PA as with rest of Section 4, needs to have more real examples, data, regional information that ties what’s happening in financial markets to the real economy, real businesses, and real people].

-Small business lending
+Small business lending BB [Again, I think we focus too much on lending and not enough on the effects of the credit freeze and loss of asset value on small businesses and ultimately on the economy.]
+[WMT: We need to make sure these are all apples-to-apples comparison for small business statistics]

-[Introduction: Small businesses were especially hit by the financial crisis because some rely on the most impaired parts of the credit markets and small bank lending.]
+[Introduction: Small businesses were especially [BG hard] hit by the financial crisis because some rely on the most impaired parts of the credit markets and small bank lending.]

 Sources of credit

-Small businesses are a critical engine of the American economy, with over 6 million of them accounting for about 45% of private-sector payrolls and just over half of employees.
-By some counts, small businesses accounted for more than half of all new jobs over the past 10 years, and nearly 80% of all new jobs in 2004 and 2005.
+Small businesses are a critical engine of the American economy, with over 6 million of them accounting for about 45% of private-sector payrolls HM: number of jobs and just over half of employees.
+HM: number of people [PA when it comes to jobs in particularly, we need real numbers not just percentages].
+By some counts, small businesses accounted for more than half of all new jobs over the past 10 years, and nearly 80% of all new jobs in 2004 and 2005 HM: actual number s- percentages aren’t as powerful [WMT: Is this net or gross?].
 Moreover, small businesses produce about half of the nation’s private, non-farm GDP.
 [Congressional Oversight Panel; will find other sources.]

 Small businesses get credit from traditional banks, other financial institutions, non-financial companies or personal borrowing by the owners.
 The financial crisis disrupted all these sources, making credit scarcer and more expensive in the past few years.
 [Note that small businesses have fewer options than larger companies and cite a source.]